entelognathus/Antiarch-phylogeny/Character list of antiarchs to be compiled.md

 > - The coding of *Songmingolepis conspicilatus* is 1.

-26. Median occipital crista on the visceral view of nuchal plate: absent (0); present (1).
+26. Median occipital crista on the visceral surface of nuchal plate: absent (0); present (1).
 > Wang and Zhu (2018), Character 26; Plax and Lukševičs (2023), Character 26; Luo *et al*.
 (2025), Character 26.

-> - The median occipital crista, also termed as the posterior median process of head shield (Hemmings 1978), is positioned on the visceral surface head shield.
+> - The median occipital crista, also termed as the posterior median process of head shield (Hemmings 1978), is positioned on the visceral surface of head shield.
 It differs from the posterior process of head shield (Miles 1968; Young 1988).

 > - The coding of *Zhujielepis* is .
 > - The coding of *Yangfanyu* is .